realA10001986/Dash-Gauges/README.md

 ##### &#9654; TCD signals Time Travel without 5s lead

 Usually, the TCD signals a time travel with a 5 seconds lead, in order to give a prop a chance to play an acceletation sequence before the actual time travel takes place.
 Since this 5 second lead is unique to CircuitSetup props, and people sometimes want to connect third party props to the TCD, the TCD has the option of skipping this 5 seconds lead.
-That that is the case, and your Plutonium Gauges are connected by wire, you need to set this option.
+That that is the case, and your Dash Gauges are connected by wire, you need to set this option.

-If your Plutonium Gauges are connected wirelessly, this option has no effect.
+If your Dash Gauges are connected wirelessly, this option has no effect.

 ##### &#9654; IP address or hostname of TCD

-If you want to have your Plutonium Gauges to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
+If you want to have your Dash Gauges to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
 If your TCD is running firmware version 2.9.99 or later, you can also enter the TCD's hostname here instead (eg. 'timecircuits').

-If you connect your Plutonium Gauges to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.
+If you connect your Dash Gauges to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.

 ##### &#9654; Follow TCD night-mode

-If this option is checked, and your TCD goes into night mode, the Plutonium Gauges will activate the Screen Saver with a very short timeout, and reduce its audio volume.
+If this option is checked, and your TCD goes into night mode, the Dash Gauges will activate the Screen Saver with a very short timeout, and reduce its audio volume.

 ##### &#9654; Follow TCD fake power

-If this option is checked, and your TCD is equipped with a fake power switch, the Plutonium Gauges will also fake-power up/down.
-If fake power is off, no LED is active and the Plutonium Gauges will ignore all input.
+If this option is checked, and your TCD is equipped with a fake power switch, the Dash Gauges will also fake-power up/down.
+If fake power is off, no LED is active and the Dash Gauges will ignore all input.

 #### Audio-visual options